elmolicious/cnqr/README.md

-# qnqr
+# cnqr

-qnqr (Conquer) is a game idea based on the principle to conquer all enemy capture points to win the game by annihilating your opponents forces.
+cnqr (Conquer) is a game idea based on the principle to conquer all enemy capture points to win the game by annihilating your opponents forces.

 ## Basic Structure